 As a way to meet fresh talent for her shows, Stevie has helped Toons find their voices since 1995 when she created her brand-name Tooned In! workshops which she tours in the U.S. and Canada.
 Watch this 4 minute clip of Stevie's '5 Golden Rules' to Voice-over Acting https://www.youtube.com/watch?v=JGnrKtDwUWo.

-MOST CURRENT VOICE-DIRECTING JOB: Vallance has just completed 3 years, in LA, casting and voice-directing Seasons 1 & 2 of Nicktoon's Wild Grinders (starring skateboard guru Rob Dyrdek), for executive producer Bill Schultz (Home Plate Ent); and 104 X22 minute episodes of the beloved pre-school series Guess How Much I Love You, for Disney Junior.
+CURRENLTY: Stevie holds the position of Voice Director for Corus Entertainment's brand new female super-hero series, MYSTICONS.
+Prior to this she completed 3 years, in Los Angeles, casting and voice-directing 104 X11 episodes of Nicktoon's Wild Grinders (starring skateboard guru Rob Dyrdek), for executive producer Bill Schultz (Home Plate Ent); and 104 X22 minute episodes of the beloved pre-school series Guess How Much I Love You, for Disney Junior.

 As a hobby Stevie sings Jazz and has self-produced 5 CDs including Divas for Life where she helped raise $70,000 for people living with Life-threatening illness, by conceiving and producing 3 benefit concerts and a CD (Just in Time), that headlined 6 powerful 'Super-hero Divas' and packed Vancouver's Vogue Theatre 2 years in a row (2500 seats).
 I guess that's where her penchant for music comes in handy and perhaps that is why directing all of the songs and two CDs (Rhino) on Disney's Madeline came naturally, on her very first voice-directing job back in 1994!

-Stevie is currently based in the Toronto area and lives with her 85 year old Dad and her 2 dogs; and shares her time between her cabin up north, Yorkville and LA.
+Stevie is currently based in Yorkville, Toronto and lives with her 85 year old Dad and her 2 dogs.
 She possesses both U.S. and Canadian passports and feels quite at home in either soil.

 View Stevie's Full Biography